AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 ## Work initiation and planning in Workfront

 The Workfront administrator enables the integration between Workfront and Frame.io by configuring the default Frame.io account in the Setup area and then designating Frame.io users in Workfront.
-This allows the coordinator to plan and initiate work using Workfront Projects and formal review and approval.
+This allows the coordinator to plan and initiate work using Workfront Projects and formal review and approval workflows.

 ### Configure a default Frame.io account

 Workfront administrators initiate the Workfront and Frame.io integration by adding a default Frame.io account in the Setup area of Workfront.
-Once a default Frame.io account is set up, the integration creates connected projects between Workfront and Frame.io.
+Once a default Frame.io account is set up, any projects created in Workfront have a mirror project created in Frame.io.

 For more information, see [].